elimu-ai/appstore/CONTRIBUTING.md

-# Contributing to elimu.ai
+# Contributing to the elimu.ai Community

-The purpose of elimu.ai is to provide _every child_ with access to quality basic education.
+The purpose of [elimu.ai](http://elimu.ai) is to provide _every child_ with access to quality basic education.
 We believe that a free quality education is the right of every child no matter her social or geographical background.

-For this reason, we build tablet-based software that teaches a child to read, write and calculate fully autonomously, without guidance from qualified teachers.
+For this reason, we build educational software that teaches a child to read, write and calculate fully autonomously, without guidance from qualified teachers.

-Since elimu.ai is an open source project, anyone is welcome to contribute towards this goal.
+Since [elimu.ai](http://elimu.ai) is an open source project, anyone is welcome to contribute towards this goal.
 We welcome different skills, cultures, perspectives, attitudes, and experiences.

 This document explains the step-by-step process and guidelines for contributing to any of the